The Croydon Partnership is the name of the joint venture between Westfield and Hammerson which is redeveloping the retail town centre of Croydon.

 The redevelopment will represent a blueprint for a modern town centre in a digital age, and will draw on the experience and successes of other Westfield and Hammerson schemes across the UK.
 The social and communal importance of such retail and leisure destinations is very important, and creating a safe and secure environment which families and both young and old people will want to visit and enjoy spending time is of paramount importance.

-There will be a broad range of retailers, combining well-known brand names with smaller independent stores, to cater to a wide range of tastes.
+There will be a broad range of retailers, combining well-known brand names with smaller independent stores, to cater to a wide range of tastes, including the delivery of a brand new flagship Marks & Spencer store.

 There will be over 300 different shops.